jamespipat/myconfmgmt/openshift/readme.md

 Start or restart Docker

 # Managing container logs
-append --log-opt max-size=5M --log-opt max-file=3 to the OPTIONS line Restart the Docker
+append --log-opt max-size=5M --log-opt max-file=5 to the OPTIONS line in the /etc/sysconfig/docker file Restart the Docker
 You can view the container logs in the /var/lib/docker/containers/<hash>/ directory on the node where the container is running.